Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 2. Do I need a local compliance officer for a Canadian MSB?

-Every Canadian MSB must appoint a compliance officer.
+Every Canadian MSB must appoint a Canadian MSB compliance officer.
 While the legislation does not expressly require that person to be physically based in Canada, a local compliance function is often the stronger solution for cross-border structures, particularly where local substance, regulator communication and banking readiness are important.

 4. Why would I use an outsourced address and compliance solution instead of building it in-house?